pytorch/rl/README.md

 We welcome any contribution, should you want to contribute to these new features or any other, lister or not, in the issues section of this repository.

+## Disclaimer

+This library is not officially released yet and is subject to change.

+The features are available before an official release so that users and collaborators can get early access and provide feedback.
+No guarantee of stability, robustness or backward compatibility is provided.

 # License
 TorchRL is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.